tmjonker/PasswordManager/README.md

 # Password Manager

 This is a project utilizing both the Google Tink and Jasypt libraries.
-I made this to experiment with encryption and how to implement it into a Java program.
-Also, I wanted to dabble with inheritance using Abstract classes.
-More information is coming soon.
+I made this to experiment with encryption and to get a feel for incorporating more inheritance and polymorphism into my work.
+Right now, the program will allow you to create a new user and then log in as that user.
+Soon, you will be able to store website and application credentials.

 ## Description